Open Labour: Political positions

-Coming politically from the soft left tradition within Labour, Open Labour looks to recast this ideology as the "open left", defining it as "a practical, open-minded and tolerant type of democratic socialism".
+Coming politically from the soft left tradition within Labour, Open Labour looked to recast this ideology as the "open left", defining it as "a practical, open-minded and tolerant type of democratic socialism".
 The group promotes a "democratic, participatory and pluralist culture".

 Their beliefs include advocating an economic platform of transforming the UK economy to a higher-investment, environmentally conscious and more democratic model.
 They are also generally pro-European, and call for Labour to maintain a close relationship with Europe and its sister parties on the continent, and for solidarity with those campaigning for social justice here and internationally.

 Open Labour has roots in the history of organisations like the Tribune Group and the Labour Coordinating Committee, but also through local government and through trade unions.

 In an article about the 2017 Labour Party Conference, Isabel Hardman described the group as "[carrying] the Corbynite flag", arguing that it and the wider soft left in Labour had shifted to the left after that year's general election.

 Mainstream Labour

-In September 2025, Open Labour launched Mainstream Labour, a centre-left network inside the Labour Party alongside the think tank Compass.
-The group, backed by several senior figures including Andy Burnham, claims to be a home to "Labour's radical realists" and wanted to change the incumbent Labour government's direction.
+In September 2025, Open Labour co-founded Mainstream Labour, a centre-left network inside the Labour Party alongside the think tank Compass.
+This group, backed by several senior figures including then Mayor of Greater Manchester and later Prime Minister Andy Burnham, which claims to be a home to "Labour's radical realists" and wanted to change the incumbent Labour government's direction.
+The group formally dissolved and merged with Mainstream in August 2026.